Indoor Golf Business Plan, Study, Location Tool and Start up Model

 What is Flag Lock on a Rangefinder?

 Flag lock is a feature on a rangefinder that helps you lock onto a flag to get an accurate yardage.
 This is a great feature to use when you are playing on a course with a lot of trees since it can be difficult to get an accurate reading when there are obstacles in the way.
+This is often part of the package for a golf rangefinder with vibrate alert.

 Thanks for reading - you may also enjoy our golf simulator forum on Reddit: